Skip to content

 Do I need to book an appointment or can I just turn up?

 All our sessions are run by appointment.
 Giving blood by appointment helps us help patients better.
 When you book an appointment we know we can rely on your blood type on that date, making it easier for us to regulate blood stocks.
 That way, we know there will always be enough for patients needs.
-You can book online or if you'd rather give us a call on 0345 90 90 999 to book in, we would love to hear from you
+You can book blood donation appointments online or if you'd rather give us a call on 0345 90 90 999 to book in, we would love to hear from you.
+For plasma or platelet appointments, contact your local centre.

 How do I cancel or reschedule an upcoming appointment?

-You can do this at scotblood.co.uk using your online donor account.
-Alternatively, call us on 0345 90 90 999, email us on nss.snbtsenquiry@nhs.scot, or complete the form on the 'Contact us' page.
+You can cancel or reschedule blood donation appointments at scotblood.co.uk using your online donor account.
+Alternatively, call us on 0345 90 90 999, email us on nss.snbtsenquiry@nhs.scot, or get in touch using the 'Contact us' page.
+For plasma or platelet appointments, contact your local centre in the usual way.

 How do I book a MAT (Malaria Antibody Test)?

 You may know in advance that you need to be tested for malaria before you can give blood.
 If this is the case, please book a standard appointment as usual.
-Please let us know during your pre-donation assessment if you need a MAT.
-A small sample of your blood will be taken, and you won’t be able to give a donation that day.
-We will send you a letter with the results, and give you guidance on your eligibility and timelines for later donations.
+Please let us know during your health screening check if you need a MAT.
+We may be able to taken a donation and test it behind the scenes or we may take small sample of your blood, and you won’t be able to give a donation that day.
+If we take samples without a donation, we will send you a letter with the results and let you know what to do next.

-Giving blood takes about an hour, including time for a drink and biscuits.
+Giving blood takes about an hour, including time for a drink and a snack.
+Giving plasma takes about an hour, and giving platelets takes no longer than 90 minutes.

 Will people be there to help when I give blood?

 Our team will be there to help you through every step of the process.
 You can ask our friendly team any question.
-Nurse Patsy Scouse, Edinburgh Donor Centre, says: 'Our team love working with donors and are here to help you in any way.
+Senior Nurse Pauline Stewart, Glasgow Donor Centre, says: 'Our team love working with donors and are here to help you in any way.
 No question is too silly, and chances are we've been asked it before.'

 How safe is it to give blood?